- Fulbright Foreign Student Program

 Qualifying Research Fields

 While applications will be accepted from all ASEAN countries, it is anticipated that a total of 10 awards will be made for the region.
-These grants are for research and lecture in fields that will support ASEAN initiatives including, but not limited to, Education, Engineering, Environmental Sciences, Food Technology, Geography, Geology, Information Sciences, Journalism, Law, Life Science, Management Information Systems, Museum Studies, Political Science, Public Administration, Public/Global Health, Religious Studies, Social Work, Sociology, Statistics, and TEFL & Applied Linguistics.
+These grants are for research and lecture in fields that will support ASEAN initiatives including, but not limited to, Education, Financial Market Integration, Food Technology, Information Sciences, Journalism, Law, Public Administration, Public/Global Health, and Trade and Investment.
+Projects that are regional in scope and/or have clear implications for the entire ASEAN region will be prioritized.

 How to Apply